salesforce/matchbox/README.md

 (e.g., at a previous index along an external dimension that is being iterated over) or in another branch of a conditional.
 Currently, no dimensions in a SIMT batch may be dynamic, but support for this case will be added.

+## Future work
+In addition to adding `MaskedBatch` support for more operations, we also plan a separate `PackedBatch` type that can pack its data tensor along its batch dimension and one dynamic dimension and store a separate tensor of offsets.
+This type will be natively compatible with cuDNN RNNs and saves memory relative to `MaskedBatch`, but will be slower for some operations.